 “Okay, that’s pretty much the same languages we learned here.
 You should talk to Mr. Jackson about getting from where you were in C++ to where we are.
 If you were just getting into it, we started on it in January right after the Christmas break.
 In that case we’re ahead of where you were.”

 “We have Algebra 2 and Trig sixth period.
 Mr. Curzon is a fantastic math teacher.
 I know saying this about a math class sounds bizarre, but you’ll love the class.
-I’m sure your class at Lakewood High was at pretty much the same place as ours is since it’s standardized across the state.
+I’m sure your class at Lakewood High was at pretty much the same place as ours is since it’s standardized across the state with the same textbooks.
 Then finally, you have PE seventh period, Weight Training.
 You’re planning to build up your muscles and go out for football?”

 “NFW!
 I started on Weight Training at Lakewood High so I could stop being a punching bag for some bullies.”